 Hi!
 I'm Emma.

-Lately I have spent most of my time investigating the interconnections of RNA processing events under the supervision of Chris Burge.
+I did my PhD in Biology at MIT investigating the interconnections of RNA processing events under the supervision of Chris Burge.
 Specifically, I studied the curious phenomenon of Intron-Mediated Enhancement (IME), whereby the presence of an intron has been observed to enhance gene expression at multiple levels and across diverse genes and organisms.
 I characterized this process in human cells using massively parallel experimental assays as well as genome-wide computational analyses.
 You can read about what I discovered here!

 “We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about.”